 Key Facts

-- Visa.
-Colombia’s digital nomad visa needs only about US$684 a month in foreign income, for up to two years.
+• Visa.
+Colombia’s digital nomad visa needs about US$1,400 a month in foreign income (three times the minimum wage), for up to two years.

 Bogotá is Colombia’s working capital — bigger, cooler and more serious than Medellín, with the country’s best museums, restaurants and career scene.
 Its expat crowd skews to professionals and entrepreneurs in their 30s and 40s rather than retirees, and the city rewards those who give it time.
 Here is what you need to know about living in Bogotá as an expat in 2026.